Skip to main content

 Olympe requires Docker version 24 or above: Download

 It will contain the files built and required by the UI Applications and delivered by the web server.
-That image typically is based on Nginx and its dockerfile is:
+The olympeio/frontend-base image is based on Nginx:

 FROM olympeio/frontend-base:stable